KeenMate/into-phoenix/project-structure/umbrella.md

 # What is the Umbrella application?
 As we will move forward we will talk about something called ***umbrella application***.
 (This term is not related to the [Umbrella Corporation](https://residentevil.fandom.com/wiki/Umbrella_Corporation) in any way.😈)
-So what is the Umbrella application?
-In Visual Studio terms you could consider the Umbrella application as ***Solution*** but it's not entirely the same thing.
+The Umbrella application in Visual Studio terms you could consider the Umbrella application as ***Solution*** but it's not entirely the same thing.

 ## Differences and similarities